prakashchhipa/NiNu-Blockchain-Solution/README.md

 	Note: node id could be different every time it is being started

-2) Node Registration - Each node registers the other nodes to make P2P mesh (currently it is don thorugh RESP API manually.
+**2) Node Registration** - Each node registers the other nodes to make P2P mesh (currently it is don thorugh RESP API manually.
 Later on it can be automatic using zookeeper)
 	Command: Open google chrome app postman (REST API client) and call following APIs
 	1. Node1 (309e4a5e-92e3-4ae0-a880-cb83d59e7a3c):
 		http://192.168.0.13:8081/node/registration?nodelist=http://192.168.0.13:8080